Glossary

 Settlement Layer

 The dymension hub is a Cosmos SDK Proof-of-Stake chain, that utilizes the Tendermint Core state replication model for networking and consensus.
 The dymension hub acts as a settlement layer that is specifically designed to provide a specialized service optimized for RollApps.
-In dymension's case the settlement layer acts as a hub for bridging, security, and liquidity for the dymension ecosystem.
+In dymension's case the settlement layer acts as a hub for transferring, security, and liquidity for the dymension ecosystem.

 Sequencers